-This roundup of 25 Weight Watchers Breakfast Recipes breaks them down in ascending Smart Point order, but you may want to use the index if you’re looking for more than just breakfast.
-Okay, let’s get to the list beginning with breakfast recipes between 1-2 Smart Points.
+This roundup of 25 Weight Watchers Breakfast Recipes breaks them down in ascending Smart Point order, so let’s get to the list starting with 1-2 Smart Points breakfast recipes.

 Weight Watchers Breakfast Recipes with 1-2 Smart Points